 How to Use Cut Watermelon

 There are so many things you can do with watermelon slices.
 They’re a great healthy snack on their own, and they taste amazing in salads and plenty of other dishes.
+Here are some of our favorite watermelon recipes:

 - Frozen Cubes Will Keep Cocktails Cool: If you like cold drinks but don’t like it when they get watered down, substitute ice with frozen watermelon cubes.
 They’ll keep your cocktails cool and add even more fruity flavor.
 You can also puree your watermelon to make margaritas!